Skip to main content

 Subfield Course Requirements

-Linguistic Anthropology students: In addition to the above core requirements, Linguistic Anthropology students are required to take two advanced graduate seminars in Linguistic Anthropology (ANTHRO 484-0 Seminar in Linguistic Anthropology), one course in methods in Linguistic Anthropology (ANTHRO 361-0 Talk as Social Action ) and at least one, and preferably two or more, from a "cafeteria" list of courses approved by the cultural/linguistic faculty.
+Linguistic Anthropology students: In addition to the core course requirements, Linguistic Anthropology students are required to take two advanced graduate seminars in Linguistic Anthropology (ANTHRO 484-0 Seminar in Linguistic Anthropology), one course in methods in Linguistic Anthropology (ANTHRO 361-0 Talk as Social Action ) and at least four or more courses from a cultural/linguistic faculty approved list.
+The complete list of approved courses is available from the Graduate Student Advisor.

-Archaeology students: In addition to the above core requirements, archaeology students are required to take seven subfield requirements: two graduate level courses in biological, cultural or linguistic anthropology, ANTHRO 322-0 Introduction to Archaeology Research Design & Methods and two graduate level Topics courses (ANTHRO 490-0 Topics in Anthropology).
+Archaeology students: In addition to the core course requirements, archaeology students are required to take seven subfield requirements: ANTHRO 322-0 Introduction to Archaeology Research Design & Methods and at least three graduate level Topics courses (ANTHRO 490-0 Topics in Anthropology).
 All students must also demonstrate knowledge and field and laboratory methods.

-Biological Anthropology students: In addition to the above core requirements, biological anthropology students are required to take ANTHRO 386-0 Methods in Human Biology Research, “Human Population Biology” (ANTHRO 490-0 Topics in Anthropology), and ANTHRO 486-0 Evolution & Biological Anthropology.
-Biological students are also required to take at least one (and preferably) two quarters of statistics, which can be fulfilled through the Anthropology Department or elsewhere (e.g., Sociology, public health, SESP).
+Biological Anthropology students: In addition to the core course requirements, biological anthropology students are required to take ANTHRO 386-0 Methods in Human Biology Research, “Human Population Biology” (ANTHRO 490-0 Topics in Anthropology), and ANTHRO 486-0 Evolution & Biological Anthropology.
+Biological students are also required to take at least one (and preferably) two quarters of statistics (course/s at the discretion of students and advisor) and two additional courses "Writing for impact in the Sciences" and "Research design and proposal writing".

 Required Papers and Proposals

-Students are required to complete a Second Year Qualifying Paper, a Dissertation Proposal, and a Dissertation.
+Students are required to complete Field Statements (number of statements varies by subfield), a Dissertation Proposal, and a Dissertation.